PPMD

 Kevin Nanney, also known by his gamer tag of PPMD and formerly known as Dr. PeePee, is an inactive American professional Super Smash Bros.
 Melee player.
-Nanney is one of the "Five Gods" of Melee, alongside Jason "Mew2King" Zimmerman, Joseph "Mango" Marquez, Adam "Armada" Lindgren, and Juan "Hungrybox" DeBiedma.
+He is one of the "Five Gods" of Melee, alongside Jason "Mew2King" Zimmerman, Joseph "Mango" Marquez, Adam "Armada" Lindgren, and Juan "Hungrybox" DeBiedma.
 He is a two-time champion of the Apex tournament series and was ranked as one of the top six players in the world from 2010 to 2015, after which he was removed from rankings due to inactivity.
 Nanney uses Falco and Marth and is known for his intelligent and patient playstyle.

-A 2021 list compiled by Melee Stats, which was hosted on PGstats, ranked Nanney as the seventh-greatest Melee player of all time.
+A 2021 list compiled by PGstats ranked Nanney as the seventh-greatest Melee player of all time.

 Nanney entered into a hiatus from professional competition in 2016, citing health issues, and has not entered a singles tournament since.
 However, Nanney has remained active on social media and Twitch and has insisted that he has not permanently retired from competition.

 Gaming career

-PPMD garnered attention in 2009 after placing higher than Mango at Revival of Melee 2 and finishing runner up to Hungrybox.
+Nanney garnered attention in 2009 after placing higher than Mango at Revival of Melee 2 and finishing runner up to Hungrybox.
 Nanney won the tournament's next incarnation in 2010.
 He placed 5th at Apex 2012 after losing to eventual 4th place Javier "Javi" Ruiz.
 Next year at Apex 2013 he placed 2nd after losing to Armada in the Grand Finals.
 On July 16 Nanney became sponsored by Twitch streaming channel VGBootCamp.

 In 2014, Nanney won Apex 2014, the second largest tournament at the time.
-In June Dr. Pee Pee won SKTAR 3 beating Mew2King in the finals and automatically qualifying for MLG Anaheim 2014.
+In June Nanney won SKTAR 3 beating Mew2King in the finals and automatically qualifying for MLG Anaheim 2014.
 He finished 4th at MLG Anaheim despite being the favorite to win.
 Nanney was invited to the Nintendo organized Super Smash Bros.
 Invitational at the E3 2014 to play Super Smash Bros. for Wii U, pre-release, and received the Fan-Favorite Award.

 In May 2014 he left VGBootCamp and became a member of Evil Geniuses as their first Super Smash Bros. player.
-In 2015 PPMD became a repeat Apex champion when he beat Armada after Armada forced a bracket reset.
+In 2015 Nanney became a repeat Apex champion when he beat Armada after Armada forced a bracket reset.
 Nanney then placed 5th in doubles at Bad Moon Rising on March 14–15, 2015, with his good friend and former rival Adam "L0zR" Jones.
 Nanney and Jones performed very well as a team in doubles tournaments earlier in Melees life.
 Nanney competed only in doubles, and not singles, at this event.
 He placed third at EVO 2015, only his second singles tournament of the year.
 He was sent to losers in a rematch with Armada and then eliminated by Hungrybox in the Losers Final.
-Nanney won Canada Cup 2015 on October 30-November 1, 2015, over notable Samus player James "Duck" Ma.
+Nanney won Canada Cup 2015 on October 30 – November 1, 2015, over notable Samus player James "Duck" Ma.
 He placed 5th at Smash Summit on November 5–8, 2015.
 On January 15–17, 2016 he got 6th at GENESIS 3.